Sleep Apnea Treatment in Simi Valley, CA

 - Abrupt awakenings during the night

 Sleep apnea may be treated with lifestyle changes such as losing weight, cutting down on alcohol consumption and quitting smoking.
-Nasal training devices are also commonly used to treat sleep apnea.
-Other treatment for sleep apnea may include continuous positive airway pressure, or CPAP, which involves the patient wearing a pressurized mask over their nose while they sleep.
+Nasal training devices are also commonly used as treatment.
+Other treatment options may include continuous positive airway pressure, or CPAP, which involves the patient wearing a pressurized mask over their nose while they sleep.
 The mask pumps air through the airway to keep it open.

-If conservative treatment is unsuccessful in treating sleep apnea, there are other options available.
+If conservative treatment is unsuccessful, there are other options available.
 Individuals who suffer from severe cases of sleep apnea that may lead to serious medical conditions may benefit from surgery.
 The goal of most surgical procedures is to remove the excess tissue from the nose or throat and open upper air passages to facilitate breathing.

-Uvulopalatopharyngoplasty surgery treats obstructive sleep apnea by tightening the tissue in the throat and palate to expand the passageways.
+Uvulopalatopharyngoplasty surgery treats OSA by tightening the tissue in the throat and palate to expand the passageways.
 It may also include the removal of the tonsils and adenoids.

 During a maxillomandibular advancement procedure, the upper and lower part of the jaw are moved forward to create more space behind the tongue and soft palate and reduce the risk of obstruction during sleep.
 Breathing is restored as the path for airflow is cleared.